JustECook/CarMax-WebpageRecreate/README.md

 There is an image folder which contains potential background images as well as the CarMax logo There is (1) image file representing the web page background

+Changes made:

+1. Made the "find your car" button responsive with a 'hover' psuedo class.

 Future upgrades/modification:

 1. This page only shows the top of the original website.
 The goal will be to add a few more features to make it even more like the original.
-This includes interactive buttons.

 I welcome any feedback :)